bicyclering/bicyclering.github.io/source/_posts/English/Let'sGo/IB(Icebreaker)/Salon(沙龙)/enlish-letIsGo-salon-IBS25WhatIsSheWearing.md

 ---
-title: what is she wearing
+title: What is she wearing
 date: 2018-10-16 22:50:03
 tags: IB-Salon
 categories: English
 ---

-# what is she wearing
+# What is she wearing

 ## Related vocabulary(相关词汇)